-- 7.1.1 It was outlined in section 3 above that take-off and landing performance data contained in AFM/POH documents is obtained through strict testing with specific criteria.
+- 7.1.1 It was outlined earlier in section 3 that take-off and landing performance data contained in AFM/POH documents is obtained through strict testing with specific criteria.
 Importantly, it is unlikely that a normal pilot can replicate the testing performance during routine flying conditions.
-The likelihood decreases even further when flying conditions become more challenging. - 7.1.2 The application of safety factors introduces safety margins for calculated take-off and landing distances.
-These additional safety margins mitigate risks associated with a range of issues that impact on aircraft performance, including but not limited to: - pilot skill - runway characteristics - aerodrome density altitude - changed external drag configuration of the aeroplane - underperforming engine compared to that used for performance testing. - 7.1.3 While the use of safety factors when determining if an aerodrome can be used is not a mandated requirement for Part 91 operations, it is nevertheless highly recommended. - 7.1.4 Once the AFM/POH aeroplane performance is calculated for the prevailing density altitude and wind conditions, it is recommended that the unfactored runway length required by the AFM/POH be multiplied by a safety factor related to the MTOW of the aeroplane. - 7.1.5 For Part 91 operations in aeroplanes with MTOW not exceeding 5 700 kg, it is recommended that minimum standard factors be applied as shown in the Table 1 below. - 7.1.6 After applying the relevant factor in accordance with Table 1, it is further recommended that the pilot apply additional factors in accordance with any guidance given in the AFM.
+The likelihood decreases even further when flying conditions become more challenging. - 7.1.2 Using a safety factor provides a safety margin on top of calculated take-off and landing distances.
+These additional safety margins mitigate risks associated with a range of issues that impact on aircraft performance, including but not limited to: - pilot inaccuracies compared to performance flight testing (excess landing speed, excess height over threshold, increased float before touchdown, delayed use of braking and deceleration devices, inaccurate application of maximum braking techniques) - runway characteristics - aerodrome density altitude - changed external drag configuration of the aeroplane - underperforming engine compared to that used for performance testing. - 7.1.3 While the use of safety factors when determining if an aerodrome can be used is not a mandated requirement for Part 91 operations, it is nevertheless highly recommended. - 7.1.4 Once the AFM/POH aeroplane performance is calculated for the prevailing density altitude and wind conditions, it is recommended that the unfactored runway length required by the AFM/POH be multiplied by a safety factor related to the MTOW of the aeroplane. - 7.1.5 For Part 91 operations in aeroplanes with MTOW not exceeding 5 700 kg, it is recommended that minimum standard factors be applied as shown in the Table 1 below. - 7.1.6 After applying the relevant factor in accordance with Table 1, it is further recommended that the pilot apply additional factors in accordance with any guidance given in the AFM.
 If the AFM has no such guidance, it is recommended that pilots apply the allowances relevant to the circumstance described and shown in Tables 2 and 3.
 The allowances within Tables 2 and 3 should be applied in addition to the relevant factor in Table 1.
 If more than one circumstance applies, then the calculated performance should be multiplied initially by the first applicable factor and then multiplied again by the second applicable factor and so on.